HomeHealth articlesvitamin cBenefits of Amla

 Is Amla Juice Good for Weight Loss?

 Amla is one such fruit that acts as a catalyst to accelerate weight loss.
-Researchers say that drinking a glass of amla juice before a meal fills the stomach and causes people to eat less.
-Since Amla boosts metabolism, it can make one shed weight faster.
-In addition, Amla has high fiber content and acids like tannic, which help relieve constipation and reduces bloating.
+Researchers say drinking a glass of amla juice before a meal fills the stomach and causes people to eat less.
+Since amla boosts metabolism, it can make one shed weight faster.
+In addition, amla has a high fiber content and acids like tannic, which help relieve constipation and reduce bloating.

-How to Incorporate Amla into Your Daily Routine?
+How to Incorporate Amla into The Daily Routine?

 The best way is to have amla juice on an empty stomach every day, diluting it with water.
-A small portion (20 to 30 ml) of Amla juice is diluted in a glass of water.
-You can also add lemon juice and honey to this mixture.
-Amla can be consumed raw or can be crushed into juice.
+A small portion (20 to 30 ml) of Amla juice is diluted in water.
+One can also add lemon juice and honey to this mixture.
+Amla can be consumed raw or crushed into juice.

 Conclusion

-Amla juice has many beneficial effects on our body, but it is essential to have in the required amount.
-It is a treasure of several vitamins and supplements and must be eaten during winter.
+Amla juice has many beneficial effects on the body, but it is essential to have it in the required amount.
+It is a treasure trove of several vitamins and supplements and must be eaten during the winter.
+Excessive consumption of amla can make the problem severe.
+It may result in dandruff, itching, hair loss, and other hair-related issues.
+Additionally, some of the fruit's components could cause dehydration.

 Frequently Asked Questions